valhuber/LogicBank/README.md

 In your IDE or Command Line:

 ```
-# optionally fork, and then
+# optionally fork, and then (WARNING - remove hyphens if you download the zip)
 git clone https://github.com/valhuber/LogicBank.git
 cd LogicBank
 # windows: python -m venv venv